-Results: Water and Sewer Risk Management Pool did not meet the requirement to fund claim liabilities in excess of the 70% confidence level required as determined by the Pool's actuary.
-Secondary assets consist of additional cash reserves, investments and other assets (property and equipment are excluded from this calculation).
+Results: Southwest Washington Risk Management Insurance Cooperative met this requirement by funding claims liabilities in excess of the 70% confidence level required as determined by the Pool's actuary.
+The secondary assets consist of additional cash reserves, investments and other assets (property and equipment are excluded from assets used in this calculation).
 Also excluded were non-claim liabilities, including prepaid contributions.